kroma-network/kroma-specs/specs/experimental/zk-fault-dipute-game/overview.md

 ## Dissection

 The dissection process is carried out in the same manner as in Kroma's [previous Fault Proof System][g-bisection].
-Through interactions between the challenger and the defender (the game creator), the first disagreeing root claim can be specified.
+Through interactions between the challenger and the defender (the game creator), the first disagreeing output root can be specified.

 ```solidity
     /**